University of Denver

-This project will build on the foundation of the International Futures (IFs) forecasting system, which is widely established and used.
-That system has important characteristics needed for the project: strong and closely integrated models in many issue areas, including demographics, health, education, the economy, and physical resource (food and energy) and environmental models; free availability so that others can both explore its structure and replicate analyses with it; and ease of use to further facilitate use by others.
+This project built on the foundation of the International Futures (IFs) forecasting system, which has a number of important characteristics for such a project and is widely established and used in a variety of contexts.
+The IFs system features strong and closely integrated models in multiple issue areas including demographics, health, education, the economy, physical resource/food and energy, and environmental models.
+The system is also freely available, enabling others to both explore its structure and replicate analyses, etc.

 1. Basic demographic extensions of IFs and the addition of capability (parameters and controls) to frame the three dimensions of scenarios around widespread changes to typical human healthspan.

 2. Complete aging-related extensions of IFs (in modules such as health and education) and initial explorations with the system.
 Initial scenario analysis to discover and solve problems associated with the extensions and to begin scoping the scenario space.

 3. Extensions of IFs to represent the economic impacts of a full range of scenarios and undertaking/documenting the results of the scenarios for the broader IFs system, focusing on economic but not excluding sustainability variables.